Ecleptic/League-of-Legends-Clash-Lookup/README.md

 1. Run with `npm run dev`
 1. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

 ### Editing
-1. This project uses Next.js, modify `pages/index.js` to modify visuals
+1. This project uses Next.js, modify `pages/` to modify visuals
 1. Modify `lib/` to modify data